DNAstack/wdl-ci/README.md

     wallet-client-secret: ${{ secrets.WALLET_CLIENT_SECRET }}

     # DNAstack Workbench namespace.
 This determines which user's Workbench will be
-    # responsible for workbench runs.
+    # responsible for workflow runs.
 Engines configured in the config-file must be
     # configured in this user's namespace.
     # WORKBENCH_NAMESPACE must be defined in actions secrets
     workbench-namespace: ${{ secrets.WORKBENCH_NAMESPACE }}